INTERSECT-SDK/python-sdk/docs/examples/hello-world-events.rst

 Running it yourself: Using Docker
 ---------------------------------

-First, you will need to pull the latest INTERSECT-SDK image:
+First, you will need to build the latest INTERSECT-SDK image; run the following command from the repository root:

 .. code-block:: bash

-   docker login code.ornl.gov:4567
-   docker pull code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest
+   docker build -t intersect-sdk .

 Then you can run the examples like this: